 The precondition of diabetes is insulin resistance.
 When a person is resistant to insulin the body compensates by producing more insulin.
 This helps to get the blood glucose level down for some time, maybe a few years.
 But the body cannot keep this up indefinitely, so we end up with high glucose levels in the blood, namely type-2 diabetes.

 Elevated insulin levels are the first indication of the onset of diabetes.
 But how many doctors actually prescribe tests for the insulin levels in our body.
 We follow the procedure of treating the symptoms rather than the cause.

-Do you know that high insulin levels also make us hungry.
-The food you now eat is much more likely to be stored as fat because insulin is also our fat storage hormone.
+Do you know that high insulin levels also make us hungry?
+The food you now eat is much more likely to be stored as fat because insulin is also our fat-storage hormone.

 Macronutrients and Insulin Levels

-Everything that you eat can be broadly divided into 3 categories – fat, carbohydrates and proteins.
+Everything that you eat can be broadly divided into 3 categories – fat, carbohydrates, and proteins.
 Now let’s see what happens to insulin levels when you eat these foods.

 From the graph above, you can see that carbohydrates cause the insulin levels to really spike high.
 For proteins, this spike is much lower.
 What you need to note is that, when you consume fats, the rise is insignificant.

 So if you eat carbs, your blood glucose level shoots up resulting in an insulin spike but if you eat fat there is no increase in blood sugar levels or insulin.
 So it’s time for you to consider which fuel you want to put in your stomach.
-Remember that fat produces almost 3 times energy than that of carbohydrates or proteins.
+Remember that fat produces almost 3 times more energy than carbohydrates or proteins.
 So you need to factor this in while planning your diet.